 On the other hand, a poor metaphor immediately puts off an audience in more ways than one.
 You mystify, you might even annoy or offend.
 The worst is when only you can remotely see the applicability of the metaphor.
 There is no surer way to drive away the attention of your audience.

 You should therefore be extremely conservative when using metaphors.
 Do not ever use a metaphor in a speech or presentation without first testing it on friends and acquaintances.
 Often, you’d be surprised you are the only one who understands or appreciates your metaphors, and only so because of your personal quirks.

-If you receive uncertain responses during testing, conclude that the metaphors should still be omitted, ambiguity is an equally huge hurdle to effective public speaking.
+If you receive uncertain responses during testing, conclude that the metaphors should still be omitted.
+Ambiguity is an equally huge hurdle to effective public speaking.
 Finally, even if your metaphors are universally understood, carefully evaluate whether they are necessary to begin with.
-To remind, some audiences expect you to get to the point right away.
-Anything more is condemned as verbose.
+Once again, many audiences expect you to get to the point right away.
+Anything more is considered verbose.

 12. Effective Public Speaking Gives Audiences Something to Take Home (Content Tip)

 In marketing, the “call to action” is all important.
 This concept applies to public speaking too.
 Regardless of your nature of public speech or presentation, you must give your audience a call to action.
 Something that sticks in their minds to go home with.

 In practice, this doesn’t necessarily have to be a physical action.
 Many a times, you just want your audience to remember something or to hold on to a certain opinion, disposition, etc. Last but not least, your call to action should be mentioned in both your opening and ending.
 Think of it as a cycle.
 You begin where you want people to be.
 You end by reminding them where they ought to be.

 13. Know That There Are Three Types of Public Speeches in Public Speaking (Content Tip)